 Oklahoma has specific laws that place a cap, or limit, on the types of damages that can be awarded through a medical malpractice claim, as per O.S.
 23 §23-61.2.

-Compensatory damages are intended to compensate a victim for the economic losses he or she suffered as result of the healthcare provider’s negligence.
+Compensatory damages are intended to compensate a victim for the economic losses he or she suffered as a result of the health care provider’s negligence.
 These damages include:

 - Medical expenses

 - Property damage